judgej/wc-api-custom-meta/README.md

 ~~~

 That's it.
 Make sure those elements are in your REST API request, and this plugin is installed at the other end,
-and you can set any meta fields you like.
+and you can set any meta fields you like, except for the protected fields (see below).

-I have not tested this with anything other than strings, so be wary that the behaviour storing other data structures
+I have not tested this with anything other than strings, so be aware that the behaviour storing other data structures
 in metafields are *undefined* at present.

 ## Returning Product Meta